-- (d) within any school property, child care facility property, cemetery, or transit station; - (e) within 10 metres of a bus stop, doorway, or openable window or air intake of a building or patio; - (f) within a playground, sport field, skate park, bicycle park, golf course, outdoor theatre, outdoor pool, water spray park, outdoor skating rink, or off-leash area; - (g) within Sir Winston Churchill Square and City Hall Plaza, Fort Edmonton Park, John Janzen Nature Centre, Edmonton Valley Zoo, Muttart Conservatory, or William Hawrelak Park; or - (h) within a no smoking area. - Notwithstanding subsection (1), a person may smoke or vape in a smoking area. - (3) A person who owns or occupies a place where smoking or vaping is prohibited by this section shall not permit any person to smoke or vape in that place. - (4) Nothing in this section affects the rights of Indigenous peoples respecting traditional spiritual or cultural practices or ceremonies.

-DIRECTION TO STOP

-- 26 (1) A person must stop displaying, using, or consuming alcohol or a controlled substance in a public space if directed to do so by a bylaw enforcement officer. - (2) A person must stop smoking or vaping in a public space if directed to do so by a bylaw enforcement officer.
+(d) within any school property, child care facility property, cemetery, or transit station; (e) within 10 metres of a bus stop, doorway, or openable window or air intake of a building or patio; (f) within a playground, sport field, skate park, bicycle park, golf course, outdoor theatre, outdoor pool, water spray park, outdoor skating rink, or off-leash area; (g) within Sir Winston Churchill Square and City Hall Plaza, Fort Edmonton Park, John Janzen Nature Centre, Edmonton Valley Zoo, Muttart Conservatory, or William Hawrelak Park; or (h) within a no smoking area.
+(2) thstanding subsection (1), a person may smoke or vape in king area.
+(3) A person who owns or occupies a place where smoking or vaping is prohibited by this section shall not permit any person to smoke or vape in that place.
+(4) ng in this section affects the rights of Indigenous peoples ting traditional spiritual or cultural practices or onies.
+DIRECTION TO STOP 26 (1) A person must stop displaying, using, or consuming alcohol or a controlled substance in a public space if directed to do so by a bylaw enforcement officer.
+(2) - on must stop smoking or vaping in a public space if ed to do so by a bylaw enforcement officer.
+PROSECUTION 27 In a pr rosecution for a contravention of this part: (a) it is not necessary to specify, or that a witness testify to, the precise description, brand, or name of the liquor, tobacco product, tobacco-like product, cannabis, vaping product, or controlled substance used in the offence; (b) the Court may, in the absence of evidence to the contrary, infer that a product is liquor, a tobacco product, tobacco-like product, cannabis, vaping product, or controlled substance from the fact that a witness describes it by a name that is commonly used to describe liquor, a tobacco product, tobacco-like product, cannabis, vaping product, or controlled substance; and is, in the absence of evidence to the contrary, sufficient to establish that the substance was liquor, a tobacco product, tobacco-like product, cannabis, vaping product, or controlled substance.